meinhoonharsh/30-Days-of-ML-Challenge/days.md

 ### Day 9
 Finally Completed Project using Boston housing Dataset (took 3 days to complete 🙃).
 Learnt about Pipeline, Cross Validation & Joblibs.

+### Day 10
+started Working on a Project using MNIST Dataset